Mission Accomplished: Gamer Builds World's Smallest Nintendo 64 Console

-Right now, the billion-dollar video game industry is soaring, but for one gamer in Hamden, Connecticut, the action for him is more centered around the gaming console.
+Right now, the billion-dollar video game industry is soaring, but for one gamer in Hampton, Connecticut, the action for him is more centered around the gaming console.

 23-year-old Gunnar Turnquist is a game Modder, or a mod for short.
 That is someone who alters aspects of a video game, like how it looks or behaves.